Cookie Management

 🎯 Summary: How It All Works Together

-- A graph is formed, to quickly determine the neighborhood during updates
+3. A graph is formed, to quickly determine the neighborhood during updates

-- The model receives the necessary context and provides a coherent, accurate translation
+4. The model receives the necessary context and provides a coherent, accurate translation

 As a result, you get:

-✅ Multilingual website without duplicates
+✅ A multilingual website without duplicates

-✅ Translation that reads naturally
+✅ A translation that reads naturally

 ✅ Improved SEO tags and meta tags

-✅ Flexibility and scalability without manual routine
+Flexibility and Scalability without manual routine